tungnguyentu/bot-trading/README.md

 ## Disclaimer

 This trading bot is for educational purposes only.
 Use at your own risk.
 Cryptocurrency trading involves significant risk and you can lose money.
+Using leverage increases risk substantially.